-It’s free (although you need a TV licence).
-It's the home of superb TV shows.
-There are no ads.
-And you can download programmes for offline watching.
+It’s free (except for the licence fee).
+It's the home of top quality TV programs.
+You can download programmes for offline watching.
+And there are no adverts to skip.
 Put simply, BBC iPlayer is the UK's best catch-up TV service.

 Even without considering all the live broadcast TV and radio the corporation provides across many channels, iPlayer is almost worth the licence fee on its own.